b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

    $P(tails\ and\ tails) = \frac{1}{2} * \frac{1}{2} = \frac{1}{4} = 0.25$

    Actually, the last is also true for two simultaneous coin tosses (imagine that one coin lands on a floor a few milliseconds before the other).
+Moreover, notice that here, the result of the first coin toss does not influence the result of the second coin toss (they are independent).

 **Anyway, the chances are that whenever you say P(this) AND P(that) you should use multiplication.
 Whereas whenever you say P(this) OR P(that) you ought to use